-A thirty-minute break and/or lunch will be assigned by the clinical faculty and/or nurses assigned to the patients.
+A thirty-minute break and/or lunch will be assigned by the clinical faculty in concert with the preceptors and/or nurses assigned to the patients.
 Since there are limited clinical experiences to meet objectives, it may be necessary to postpone a break or meal until a particular learning event is completed.
 If the student has a physical condition that requires strict, regular meals, the faculty of record must be informed of the issue to prevent detrimental effects of delayed meals.
 Students are not permitted to leave the clinical site for lunch during clinical rotations.